tcheneau/wiredto154/README.md

 ------------

 Virtual motes send data the PHY emulator using unicast UDP.
-The PHY emulator then send a multicast packet with a header that indicates which nodes should received the packet uncorrupted and which nodes should receive a corrupted packet (thus keeping their radio busy).
+The PHY emulator then send a multicast UDP packet with a header that indicates which nodes should received the packet uncorrupted and which nodes should receive a corrupted packet (thus keeping their radio busy).
 Using multicast for broadcasting the packet saves a lot of bandwidth (a same packet reaches